Representing Molecules with Algebraic Data Types: Beyond SMILES and SELFIES: Reference Implementation and Worked Examples

-To improve the representational ability of the ADT, it should be augmented to enable representation of tautomerism, ionic bonding, polymerism, and quantum information such as spin, none of which are represented in the current ADT.
+The Algebraic Data Type presented here can be extended and empirically evaluated to test its utility across diverse tasks in cheminformatics.
+Two complementary lines of work are: (i) improving interoperability through additional parsers, and (ii) augmenting the core representation to cover chemical phenomena not yet encoded.

-Tautomers are in medications from sildenafil (Viagra) \citep{pajka2022theoretical}, to Warfarin, to Remdesivir (used for Covid 19), Tetracyclines and antibiotics.
-Representation of tautomers could allow exploration of a greater chemical space, and facilitate tasks such as prediction of ligand-protein binding, necessary for many drug design tasks\citep{pospisil2003tautomerism,boyles2020learning}.
+\paragraph{Interoperability and parsers.} To broaden adoption, it is useful to support import from multiple established formats (e.g., SMILES) into the ADT; at present, we provide parsers only for SDF files.
+Extending the parsing layer will permit side-by-side evaluations and reduce friction when integrating the ADT into existing workflows.

-Polymers are important in many areas of chemistry and materials science.
-By using lists and recursive data structures, the representation could be augmented to handle polymeric molecules.
-This extension would enable the modeling and analysis of complex macromolecular systems, opening up new possibilities for polymer design and optimization.
+\paragraph{Augmenting the representation} To increase expressiveness, the ADT should be extended to represent tautomerism, ionic bonding, polymerism, and selected quantum information, such as spin, which are currently not captured.

-The inclusion of ionic bonding to the ADT would be another significant enhancement.
-Ionic interactions are critical for the stability and functionality of nucleic acids, proteins, and membranes, as well as for processes like catalysis and ion transport \citep{lipfert2014ionic, baldwin1996hofmeister, petukh2014ion}.
-Augmenting the ADT to represent ions and their bonding explicitly would enable the modeling of charged species and their interactions.
-This could also facilitate the study of electrochemical properties and enable the design of materials such as ionic liquids and solid electrolytes, which are essential for applications ranging from energy storage to green chemistry \citep{macfarlane2017ionic}.
+\begin{description} \item[\textbf{Tautomerism.}] Tautomers occur in many therapeutics, from sildenafil (Viagra) to warfarin, remdesivir (used for COVID-19), tetracyclines, and other antibiotics.
+Explicit handling of tautomeric states can expand the reachable chemical space and improve tasks such as ligand–protein binding prediction \citep{pajka2022theoretical,pospisil2003tautomerism,boyles2020learning}.

-The extension of the ADT to include quantum mechanical properties such as spin and angular momentum represents a significant opportunity.
-Quantum mechanical features are crucial for accurately modeling the electronic structure and predicting molecular reactivity, as they account for phenomena like electron spin coupling and charge distribution, which play a key role in determining molecular properties \citep{wigh2022review, chen2018rise}.
-By incorporating these properties into the ADT, it could better capture the behavior of molecules in complex environments, including those encountered in catalysis and photochemistry.
-Such advancements would also enable the ADT to align more closely with the requirements of quantum chemistry simulations, which often rely on accurate spin and orbital information for predicting reaction mechanisms and designing new materials \citep{david2020molecular, krenn2022selfies}.
+\item[\textbf{Ionic bonding.}] Ionic interactions are central to the stability and function of nucleic acids, proteins, and membranes, and to processes such as catalysis and ion transport \citep{lipfert2014ionic,baldwin1996hofmeister,petukh2014ion}.
+Encoding ions and their bonding explicitly would enable modeling of charged species and electrochemical properties, supporting the design of materials including ionic liquids and solid electrolytes for energy storage and green-chemistry applications \citep{macfarlane2017ionic}.